apify/apify-docs/docs/crawling_basics/pro_scraping.md

 await requestQueue.addRequest({ url: 'https://www.alexa.com/topsites/countries' });
 ```

-Here we created a new request queue and added the first request to it - the first page we want to visit.
+Here, we created a new request queue and added the first request to it - the first page we want to visit.
 Let's build the crawler now.

 ```js
 // apify.js